-LEAK state (Fig. 5): A state of mitochondrial respiration when oxygen flux is maintained mainly to compensate for the proton leak in the absence of ATP synthesis, in the presence of fuel substrates and oxygen.
+LEAK state (Fig. 5): A state of mitochondrial respiration oxygen when flux is maintained mainly to compensate for the proton leak in the absence of ATP synthesis, in the presence fuel substrates oxygen.
 The LEAK state can be established either in the absence of adenylates, after depletion of ADP at maximum ATP/ADP ratio, or after inhibition the phosphorylation system by inhibitors such as oligomycin (ATP synthase) or carboxyatractyloside (adenylate nucleotide translocase).
-State 4 represents an overestimation of LEAK respiration if ATPase activity prevents final accumulation of ATP and maintains a continuous stimulation of respiration by recycled ADP at J{PP} 0.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that J{PP} 0.
+State 4 represents an overestimation of LEAK respiration if ATPase activity prevents final accumulation of ATP and maintains a continuous stimulation of respiration by recycled ADP at $J{\text{NP}}>0$.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{\text{NP}}=0$.